mirror/boost/boost/libs/parameter/doc/python.rst

 For example, the **arity range** of ``mpl::vector2<x,y>`` is 2, the **arity range** of ``mpl::vector2<x,y*>`` is 2 and the **arity range** of ``mpl::vector2<x,y**>`` is 1.

+..
+It makes no sense to say that the "range" of something is x,
+.. where x is just a number.
+A range goes from x to y.
+I don't
+.. know what this is supposed to mean.
+I also don't know what the
+.. comma in the definition means, or why I don't see it in the
+.. results above.
+I'd have guessed that the arity range of
+.. vector2<x,y**> was [1,2] ... which makes some sense.

 *special* keyword tags
 ---------------------------------